lijomadassery/ecoa/memory-bank/activeContext.md

    - Security context modifications needed
    - Certificate verification procedures

+### Active Decisions
+- Use GitHub Actions for CI/CD with test, build, push, and deploy stages
+- Use Docker Hub for image registry with secure token-based authentication
+- Maintain test scaffolding for both frontend and backend to ensure CI/CD stability
+- Use Prometheus and Grafana for monitoring and dashboarding
+- Continue to follow GitOps best practices for deployment

 ## Next Steps

 1. Complete SSL certificate configuration for GitHub access